 After you’ve undergone a successful vasectomy reversal, you want to do everything possible to keep your sperm healthy.
-As technology evolves there are always suspicions regarding the damaging affects our mod-cons have on health and none are more worrying than the implications they have on our fertility.
+As technology evolves there are always suspicions regarding the damaging affects our technology have on health and none are more worrying than the implications they have on our fertility.
+There is a chance that laptops can damage your sperm.

 The preference of laptops over PCs has rocketed, with more people working remotely and while commuting.
 As such, scientists have been speculating on the direct correlation between laptop use, the heat generated and the sperm count of the male user; research in the field focused on how radiation emitting from laptops affects the testicular health of users.